wbcsd/data-exchange-protocol/decisions/log/0034-common-urn-structure-productIDs.md

 Specific problems this proposal addresses:
  * Interoperability: Using a common structure for product identifier URNs will support interoperability between organizations, as well as between industry networks (Catena-X, TfS, GxD, etc.) A recommended common structure helps to reduce this confusion while still providing industry-specific flexibility.
 * Increase clarity and examples: Given the PACT Tech Specs provide significant flexibility regarding which company and product identifiers may be specified, additional examples are added which bring clarity regarding how to specify these identifiers
-* Future-proofing: while not mandatory, registering a common product footprint URN namespace with IANA will enable the structure to be widely communicated across the web.

 Scope
  * The scope of this proposal is limited to product identifiers, although we hypothesize introducing a common structure will be useful to additional identifiers, especially company identifiers.
 Learnings from this proposal will inform future proposals.